ETHICAL Elephant CAMPS in Asia

 Overview

-The aim of Elephant Nature Park is to provide a sanctuary and acts as a rescue and rehabilitation center for elephants, cats and dogs, where visitors can be educated about Needs Improvementervation issues and also where you can volunteer and visit to help.
+The aim of Elephant Nature Park is to provide a sanctuary and acts as a rescue and rehabilitation center for elephants, cats and dogs, where visitors can be educated about Conservation issues and also where you can volunteer and visit to help.
 We have been involved in dozens of rescues which have created our thriving elephant herd.
 The park provides a natural environment for elephants, dogs, cats, buffaloes and many other animals under our care.

 Key Information